helidon-io/helidon/integrations/microstream/README.md

 This projects add [Microstream](https://microstream.one) support to Helidon.

-The offical [Microstream documentation](https://manual.docs.microstream.one/) can be found here.
+The official [Microstream documentation](https://manual.docs.microstream.one/) can be found here.

 ## helidon-integrations-microstream